The Changing Technical Diving Mindset: Issues in Modern Technical Diving

 Technical diving went mainstream.
-It’s not a good thing in all respects
+It’s not a good thing in all respects.
+Are there issues in modern technical diving?

-Having been actively involved in technical diving for over 15-years as both a diver and instructor, people sometimes ask me how things have changed since I first ‘went to the dark side’.
+Having been actively involved in technical diving for over 2 decades as both a tech diver and trimix instructor, other divers sometimes ask me how things have changed since I first ‘went to the dark side‘.

 My Own Journey Into Technical Diving